**These posts often contain affiliate links. Please see our disclosure policy for details.**

-The BEST part of fall (in my opinion, anyway) isn’t the pumpkins, boots, scarves, or pumpkin spice lattes… It’s the colorful leaves that make the trees look like they’re on fire.
+The best part of fall isn't the boots, scarves, or pumpkin spice lattes...
+It's the colorful leaves that make the trees look like they're on fire.

 How to Make DIY Mod Podge Leaves